connxio/docs/docs/Adapters/Inbound Adapters/service-bus.md

-# Service Bus Inbound Adapter
+# Azure Service Bus

-ConnXio (CX) lets customers provide data to the CX pipeline by enqueueing it onto [Azure Service Bus](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-messaging-overview).
+Connxio (CX) lets customers provide data to the CX pipeline by enqueueing it onto [Azure Service Bus](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-messaging-overview).
 This page details how to create an integration which pick up messages from Azure Service Bus.

 ## Limitations